 Absence from assessments owing to illness or a significant pastoral issue

-The School’s policy is that absence from a scheduled assessment task in Years 11 or 12 (including tests and examinations) due to illness or injury must be ratified by a medical certificate, obtained and submitted directly to the Studies Office within 24 hours of the day of the assessment.
+The School’s policy is that absence from a scheduled assessment task in Years 11 or 12 (including tests and examinations) due to illness or injury must be ratified by a medical certificate, obtained and submitted directly to the Studies Office within 48 hours of the day of the assessment.
 This includes days on which take-home assessments are due for submission.
 The medical certificate needs to be issued by a medical practitioner other than a close family member.
 Boarders may substitute a note from the School Medical Centre.
 The Studies Office will advise the relevant Head of House, tutor and teachers of the dates covered by the medical certificate.
 The student will then be temporarily excused from the assessment but may be asked to complete it, or a comparable assessment, following return to school or later in the year, depending on the circumstances.
-The assessment will be recorded as EPR (Excused Pending Review) until such time as it has been completed.
+The assessment will be recorded as NA (Not Applicable) until such time as a final determination has been made.